 “Operation Firefly” (Operacíon Luciérnaga) is an education and bike light distribution program intended to make sure people riding bikes in Los Angeles are riding safely at night.
-In California, front white lights with side, back, and pedal reflectors are required by law at night (CVC21201).
+When riding at night in California, a white front light and reflectors are required by law (CVC21201).
 More importantly, riding without lights and reflectors is dangerous.
+According to the most recent data from the National Highway Traffic Safety Administration, 69% of bicyclist fatalities in 2012 in the U.S. were in urban areas, and 48% of the bicyclist fatalities occured between 4:00 pm and midnight (NHTSA “Traffic Safety Facts” April 2014 DOT HS 812 018).
 Our goal is to seek out people riding without lights for various reasons, especially riders who may not have the means or time to acquire lights on their own.

 LACBC organizes groups of volunteers to meet for “street distributions” at undisclosed locations throughout Los Angeles where night-time bicycle ridership is expected to be high.
 The volunteers stop people who are riding bikes without lights in order to give them front and rear lights along with an information “spoke card” that explains the law for riding at night as well as tips they should know for night-time safety.
 The spoke cards are printed in English and Spanish and our “Team Firefly” volunteers always include at least a few people who speak Spanish (as well as female members to encourage female riders to stop).

 For the most recent season, we typically allocated 50-100 light sets for each street distribution, depending on expected bicyclist volume.
 Our goal was to hand out all the lights or continue for two hours, whichever came first.
 In many cases, we ran out of lights before we ran out of time.